rust-lang/book/src/ch03-05-control-flow.md

 to fetch a sixth value from the array.

 This approach is error-prone, though; we could cause our program to panic by getting the index length incorrect.
-It's also slow, as the compiler needs to perform the conditional check on every element on every iteration through the loop.
+It’s also slow, as the compiler needs to perform the conditional check on every element on every iteration through the loop.